Constituent Services, Scheduling, Media Contacts

 Susan Dietz, Executive Assistant to the Mayor.
 Susan manages the mayor's calendar and facilitates scheduling for the chief of staff.
 She has a bachelor’s in business administration, with a focus on marketing, from California State University, Long Beach.
 She joined Mayor Hales’ staff in March 2014.
 Among her proudest accomplishments: Joining the mayor’s staff after working in a variety of industries, and working with an awesome mayor and an awesome, super-smart team.
 Susan loves baking (gluten-free!) and trying new recipes, and enjoys helping people learn how to make great foods that are gluten-free and spending time with her family.

-Sara Hottman, Digital Media Director.
-Sara manages the mayor's online presence, including social media, information dashboard, and website.
-She has bachelors’ in journalism and political science from Fordham University, and is working toward a master’s in political science, with concentrations in American and comparative politics, from Portland State University's Hatfield School of Government.
+Sara Hottman, Communications Director.
+Sara manages communications for the mayor, including media inquiries and online presence (social media, information dashboard, and website).
+She has bachelors’ degrees in journalism and political science from Fordham University, and is working toward a master’s degree in political science, with concentrations in American and comparative politics, from Portland State University's Hatfield School of Government.
 She joined Mayor Hales’ staff after working at various newspapers in New York City, North Carolina, and Oregon.
 Among her proudest accomplishments: Writing stories that had an impact for shelter animals, domestic violence survivors, ex-offender parents, and other marginalized groups.
 Sara lives in the Buckman neighborhood with her partner, Saul, and enjoys practicing Muay Thai, cooing at all the animals, and reading news.

 Office of Youth Violence Prevention